spantaleev/matrix-docker-ansible-deploy/docs/quick-start.md

 It might take some time for the DNS records to propagate after creation.

-**Note**: if you are using Cloudflare DNS, make sure to disable the proxy and set all records to "DNS only"
+**💡 Note**: if you are using Cloudflare DNS, make sure to disable the proxy and set all records to "DNS only"

 ## Get the playbook